In-grid-collective/servPubWiki/Old Notes + tutorials/05-VPN and Reverse Proxy Server.md

 You need to install tinc for all nodes, both server and client.

-If you would like to install on Mac, check out [NA-Installing tinc on Mac](NA-Installing%20tinc%20on%20Mac.md).
+If you would like to install on Mac, check out [[NA-Installing tinc on Mac.md]].
 It's a little bit more complicated than Linux.
 If you want to install on Windows, it may be better to run tinc from a linux console [like this](https://www.microsoft.com/store/productId/9PDXGNCFSCZV?ocid=pdpshare)

 ## Install instructions for Linux:
 The tinc install instructions in this guide zine work well.
 This is what we have used to install tinc on a pi. [https://psaroskalazines.gr/pdf/rosa_beta_25_jan_23.pdf](https://psaroskalazines.gr/pdf/rosa_beta_25_jan_23.pdf)